Great Wilderness Journey

-The landscape changes from the Okavango’s floodplains to savannah habitat and riverine forest, creating a paradise for a high diversity of wildlife and bird species.
+The landscape on this vast 300,000 acre private concession is characterized by savannah habitat and riverine forest, creating a paradise for a high diversity of wildlife and bird species.
 The area is home to a variety of plains game as well as all of Botswana's major predators, including lion, leopard, cheetah, and the endangered wild dog.
-The first afternoon activity highlights the range of habitats in the northern sector of the concession, focusing on the riverine habitat of the Linyanti and its surrounding forest and bushveld.
+Activities focus on day and night game drives, as well as walking excursions, to highlight the diversity and abundant wildlife of this remarkable area.

 Days 5, 6, & 7: Okavango Delta (Gomoti Camp)

 Depart by light aircraft to Gomoti Camp, located on a private concession adjoining the Moremi Game Reserve.
 The concession is one of the most diverse in northern Botswana, and features a wide range of exciting wildlife habitats, from forests and floodplains to wetlands and grasslands.
 The diverse habitat supports a wide range of herbivores,including elephant, buffalo, giraffe, and numerous antelope.
 Larger predators include lion, leopard, wild dog and spotted hyaena; birdlife is just as varied thanks to the wide range of habitats.